 - A. The general English major is a minimum of 9 courses distributed as follows: - 1.
 English 248.
-Introduction to Literature.
-Students are encouraged to take this foundational course as early in their studies as possible, and certainly before they enroll in 300-level courses. - English 231.
-Western World Literature I. IDS 171 may be substituted for English 231. - 3-5.
-Three four-credit courses, numbered 295 and higher, in literature before 1850.
-English 301.
-British Literature I, English 305.
-American Literature I, and other designated 300 level courses fulfill this requirement.
+Introduction to Literary Studies.
+Students are encouraged to take this foundational course as early in their studies as possible, and certainly before they enroll in 300-level courses. - 2.
+English 231.
+Western World Lit I. IDS 171, 173, or 175 may be substituted for English 231. - 3.
+Four credits in writing courses numbered above 113, or English 360.
+Modern English Grammar, or English 375.
+History of the English Language.